-Israel is characterized by a significant housing shortage.
-With an annual supply of 30,000 new properties and a demand of 40,000 per year, the Jewish state shows only 105 housing units per 100 households; a ratio that is among the lowest in the developed world.
+Israel is often characterized by a significant housing shortage.
+With an annual supply of 30,000 new properties and a demand of 40,000 per year, the shining star for democracy in the Middle East.

-The main reason for the continued rise in house prices is the supply shortage, due to low construction volumes.
-Other factors contributing to the house price boom have included the central bank’s expansionary monetary policies, and the lack of alternative investment options.
+The primary reason for the continued rise in house prices in the recent run up to 2019 is the supply shortage, due to low construction volumes.

 The Israeli housing market on a whole is stabilizing, weighed down by government cooling measures, the average price of owner-occupied dwellings in Israel rose by a meager 0.96% during the year to Q2 2019 (-0.25% in real terms)